Jodocus Crull: Early life and education

 Crull was born in Hamburg, then a free state of the Germanic Confederation, of a family part of that city's patriciate.
 He applied himself to medicine at Holland's Leiden University.
-The M.D. was attained in 1679 with Crull's inaugural essay: Disputatio medice-chymica exhibens medicamenti veterum universalis, recentiorumque paticularium verum in medicina usum, etc.
+The M.D. was attained in 1679 with Crull's inaugural essay: Disputatio medico-chymica exhibens medicamenti veterum universalis, recentiorumque particularium verum in medicinae usum, etc.

 Life in England

 Subsequently, Crull settled in England although he may have been a public school student there before he matriculated at Leiden.
 He received his M.D. from King's College in the University of Cambridge on 7 August 1681 as a result of a royal mandate from Charles II on 7 August 1681.
 In the same year, he was elected a fellow of the Royal Society on 23 November and admitted on 30 November.
 He was later admitted a licentiate of the Royal College of Physicians on 22 December 1692.

-Crull's life remains rather ambiguous for some accounts speculate that he subsisted mainly by doing translations and compilations for booksellers while seeming to have met with little success in his profession since there are a number of omissions of his name on the annual list of the Fellows of the Royal Society which, according to the author (Gordon Goodwin) of the Crull entry in the 1917 D.N.B., suggest an inability to pay.
+Crull's life remains rather ambiguous, as some accounts speculate that he subsisted mainly by doing translations and compilations for booksellers while seeming to have met with little success in his profession since there are a number of omissions of his name on the annual list of the Fellows of the Royal Society which, according to the author (Gordon Goodwin) of the Crull entry in the 1917 D.N.B., suggest an inability to pay.
 Other accounts imply the likelihood that Crull may have been a dilettante and eccentric who had the means to follow his interests and who may not have paid his fees to the Royal Society with regularity since he may not have attached a great significance to being listed yearly.
 Where he practised medicine could have been in London or its environs for he settled in London but resided outside of the city because of "country" being appended to his name on the lists.